-Using the power of data analytics and insights to unlock solutions to society’s most pressing challenges
+Using the power of data science to unlock solutions to society’s most pressing problems

 Data.org has identified three approaches to reach its mission:

-data.org works to support specific initiatives that leverage data science to improve the lives of people. data.org will invest in targeted experiments to advance the frontier of data science use in the social sector, ensuring best practices to donor communities and NGO’s are widely available, and that they catalyze investment.
+data.org works to support specific initiatives that leverage data science to improve the lives of people. data.org will invest in targeted experiments to advance the frontier of data science use in the social sector, ensuring best practices are widely available, and that they catalyze investment.

-data.org will support a pipeline of initiatives and organizations seeking social outcomes that need the talent of dedicated data scientists to advance their work. data.org elevates social sector organizations’ capacity to utilize data science through trainings and talent-matching to reach their goals more quickly and at scale.
+data.org supports a pipeline of initiatives and organizations seeking social outcomes that need the talent of purpose-driven data professionals to advance their work. data.org elevates social sector organizations’ capacity to utilize data science through trainings and talent-matching to reach their goals more quickly and at scale.

-Example investments include: supporting DataKind to scale into the premier platform for meeting the data science needs of the social sector.
-In addition, data.org is working with university leadership across the globe to identify a common core curricula to define data science for social impact.
+Example investments include: launching the Capacity Accelerator Network (CAN).
+Through CAN, data.org is partnering on the creation of several hubs in early 2022, and working with universities around the globe to identify a common core curricula to support data science for social impact.